Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

 At this point we now have access to the contents of the file via the variable `txt_file` within the scope of the `with`.
 So what do we do with it?
 There are a couple of things that are advised at this point, one is reading the documentation for [file objects](https://docs.python.org/2/library/stdtypes.html#bltin-file-objects), reading documentation is almost never a bad idea; and/or you could try to get your hands dirty in IPython.
 This would require you to have a test file to play with which is a great thing to have in general so that you can verify whether the code your writing is working as you move through solving the problem.

-Check out the included test txt file, `test_text.txt` which is filled with a small amount of text so it's easy to play with.
-We can use it along with some of the code we've writen already inside of IPython.
+Check out the included test `.txt` file, `test_text.txt` which is filled with a small amount of text so it's easy to play with.
+We can use it along with some of the code we've written already inside of IPython.
 Frequently a simple `print()` will allow you to get a handle on what's going on, but sometimes its necessary to inspect things with `type()` or by calling other functions.
 Lets see how we would figure out what's going on with `txt_file`.

 ```python
 In [1]: with open('test_text.txt') as txt_file: